dwightmartin/Hybrid-Data-Asset-System/Hybrid_Data_Asset_System.md

 ### **Project Overview**

-This document outlines the design and implementation of a hybrid data asset security system for Monosordos Productions, a multimedia company specializing in films for the Deaf.
+This document outlines the design and implementation of a hybrid data asset security system for Monosordos Productions, a fictional multimedia company specializing in films for the Deaf.
 The project's goal was to create a robust and cost-effective solution that addresses the company's unique needs, including a limited and predictable budget, high data traffic, and the need for security in remote locations.
 The implemented solution balances security, accessibility, and cost by leveraging both on-premises hardware and cloud services.

 ### **System Architecture**